 He’s disgusted by all the promises political leaders made at the time of elections.

-Most locals were disgusted by the way the protestors had blocked the roads.
+Most locals were disgusted by the way the protesters had blocked the roads.

 I am disgusted with you.